mmbi-glitch/mmbi-glitch/README.md

 ### Welcome to my Github page!
-I’m a 2nd-year student at Massey University (Palmerston North, New Zealand).
+I’m a 2nd-year university student at [Massey University](https://www.massey.ac.nz/) (Palmerston North, New Zealand).
 I'm studying towards a Bachelor's degree in Computer Science.
 I've already gained quite a bit of proficiency in C++, HTML5, CSS3, and Java.
 Hoping to widen my skills in the future!
 Again, thanks for looking in.

 <br/>